LesChats/chronos.h/README.md

 2. Include `chronos.h` and add the `t_chronos` structure where you need to measure.
   ![alt text](https://github.com/LesChats/chronos.h/blob/master/exemple_image/init.png)
 3. Surround the 🔥 part of your code whit the `start_chronos` and `end_chronos` functions
-    hen display the elapsed time wherever you please using `get_diff`
+    then display the elapsed time wherever you please using `get_diff`
    exemple 1:
    ![alt text](https://github.com/LesChats/chronos.h/blob/master/exemple_image/usage1.png)
    exemple 2: